Holistic Blend Perfect Blend Dog Food earns the Advisor’s second-highest rating of 4.5 stars.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of flax meal, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Holistic Blend Perfect Blend is a plant-based dry dog food using a notable amount of named meat meal as its main source of animal protein, thus earning the brand 4.5 stars.
+Holistic Blend Perfect Blend is a grain-inclusive dry dog food using a notable amount of named meat meal as its dominant source of animal protein, thus earning the product 4.5 stars.

 Holistic Blend Dog Food